galaxyproject/training-material/topics/ecology/tutorials/Metashrimps_tutorial/tutorial.md

 >
 ><img src="./Images/FAIR_data_principles.jpg" alt="FAIR Data Principles" width="500"/>

->This principles were [officialy instaured in 2016](https://doi.org/10.1038/sdata.2016.18) to improve and the access and usabiliy of data by the machine and to help making data reusable and shareable for users.
+>These principles were [officialy instaured in 2016](https://doi.org/10.1038/sdata.2016.18) to improve the access and usabiliy of data by the machine and to help making data reusable and shareable for users.
 >Metadata is the data used to describe and explain all the context behind the production of data.
 It is necessary to produce a rich and FAIR metadata in order
 >to permit external users to understand and reuse data for their own studies.
 {:  .comment}